renderman21/GROUP-2-CSARCH2/README.md

 This pattern is repeated four times for the sequence.

-We will now analyze the sequence by looking the duplicate last number of the $n-1$ and its $2n-1$
+We will now analyze the sequence by looking the last number of the $n-1$ and its $2n-1$

 First we input our $n$ and select into mid-repeat